nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 }
 ```

-In this function, we first use the `read_write_disk` function to load the disk image into memory (`disk` variable).
+In this function, we first use the `read_write_disk` function to load the disk image into a temporary buffer (`disk` variable).
 The `disk` variable is declared as a static variable instead of a local (stack) variable.
 This is because the stack has limited size, and it's preferable to avoid using it for large data areas.

-After loading the disk contents, we sequentially copy them into the `files` variable entries as if they were in a tar file.
+After loading the disk contents, we sequentially copy them into the `files` variable entries.
 Note that **the numbers in the tar header are in octal format**.
+It's very confusing because it looks like decimials.
 The `oct2int` function is used to convert these octal string values to integers.

-Lastly, make sure to call the `fs_init` function from the `kernel_main` function to complete the process:
+Lastly, make sure to call the `fs_init` function after initializing the virtio-blk device (`virtio_blk_init`) in `kernel_main`:

 ```c:kernel.c {5}
 void kernel_main(void) {